minar09/cp-vton-plus/README.md

 to run the model with custom internet images, make sure you have the following:

 1) image (image of a person)
 2) image-parse (you can generate with LIP_JPPNet or CIHP_PGN pretrained networks from the person image.
-If you use LIP_JPPNet/LIP_SSL, then you need to run dataset_neck_skin_connection.py and body_binary_masking.py after generating the segmentation files.)
+If you use LIP_JPPNet/LIP_SSL, then you need to run dataset_neck_skin_connection.py and body_binary_masking.py after generating the segmentation files.
+For CIHP_PGN segmentation, see this [comment](https://github.com/minar09/cp-vton-plus/issues/15#issuecomment-683403388))
 3) cloth (in-shop cloth image)
 4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
 5) pose (pose keypoints of the person, generate with openpose COCO-18 model )